 The Crypto'pinion

-Zynaps is one of those games which appears to have it all but, many give up after a few goes because of its learning curve.
+Zynaps is one of those games which has it all but, many give up after a few goes because of its learning curve.
 The action is relentless so you're always on the edge of your seat wondering what's coming next.
 The method of using power-ups might be flawed but these are essential to enhance the Scorpion with better firepower and manoeuvrability.

 Hewson rarely disappoints and Zynaps is yet another corker from their incredible library.
-Sure, I've had a moan about a few things but nothing is perfect so I can forgive - because of the Can-I-have-one-more-go.
+Sure, I've moaned about a few things but nothing is perfect.
+I forgive it because of its "Can-I-have-one-more-go".
 Very addictive!!
-What an extraordinary shoot 'em up and it's a great feeling to end my Super Pack series on a massive high.
+What an extraordinary shoot 'em up and it's a great feeling to end my Super Pack series on a high.
 You need to play this game.